Question from Jules K.: The hard drive on my fairly Acer old laptop died and I bought a 500GB SSD to replace it.

-Since I have to reinstall the operating system anyway I’m seriously considering installing Linux on it instead of Windows 7 (I still have the Win 7 installation disc) in the hopes of making the laptop run faster.
+Since I have to reinstall the operating system anyway I’m seriously considering installing Linux on it instead of Windows 7 (I still have the Window 7 CD) since Microsoft is no longer supporting it.

 The only thing I use this laptop for is keeping up with several of my favorite websites so I’m not really worried about running any Windows programs on it.

 If I decide to forge ahead with Linux I’d really like to install the version that looks and works the most like Windows.
 Can you tell me which version that is?

 Rick’s answer: I think you’re making a good decision Jules, and I think you’ll be happy with your decision to install Linux, especially since Windows 7 is no longer safe to use.

 To answer your question, there are several Linux distros that look and work a lot like Windows.